mysql supports the following options, which

 Enable or disable

 LOAD DATA INFILE.
+For mysql, this capability is disabled by default.
 With no value, the option enables

 LOCAL.
 The option may be given as